 Step 3) Completing a Test Transaction

-Using a product you have created and published you can complete a test transaction.
-This can be useful if you would like to ensure the product transaction is working successfully before you open your site for real life customer payments.
+Using a product you have created and published, you can complete a test transaction.
+This can be useful if you would like to ensure that the transactions are working successfully before you open your site for real life customer payments.

 - Click the ‘Buy Now’ for a product available on your website.

 - Once you click the payment button, the Stripe popup will appear.

 - In the Stripe popup you will need to enter in an email address.

 - The card number you will need to use for testing purposes is: 4242 4242 4242 4242